-- 1. Complying with the statutory requirements for the award, disbursement, and accounting of funds; - 2.
-Complying with regulatory requirements of SJI for the financial management and disposition of funds; - 3.
-Generating financial data to be used in planning, managing, and controlling projects; and - 4.
-Facilitating an effective audit of funded programs and projects. - B. Supervision and Monitoring Responsibilities
+1. Complying with the statutory requirements for the award, dishursement, and accounting of func

+- disbursement, and accounting of funds; 2.
+Complying with regulatory - requirements of SJI for the financial management and disposition of funds; - 3.
+Generating financial data to be used in planning, managing, and controlling projects; and

+4. Facilitating an effective audit of funded programs and projects.

+B. Supervision and Monitoring Responsibilities